-The PULSAR (Principles Unite Local Services Assisting Recovery) project is a training and research project funded by the Victorian State Government's Mental Illness Research Fund (MIRF).
-The project will test a practical approach to address the vital issue of how different types of services within a defined geographical area can be refocused to support recovery.
-It is expected to shed light on how clinical mental health, primary care and community support services can collaborate effectively and support people using mental health services to achieve their personal recovery goals.
+The PULSAR (Principles Unite Local Services Assisting Recovery) project was a training and research project funded by the Victorian State Government's Mental Illness Research Fund (MIRF).
+The project tested a practical approach to address the vital issue of how different types of services within a defined geographical area can be refocused to support recovery.
+It was expected to shed light on how clinical mental health, primary care and community support services can collaborate effectively and support people using mental health services to achieve their personal recovery goals.

-This research supports recovery-oriented practice involving community mental health services, primary care and the community managed sector.
-In the project we will adapt a range of existing materials for the Australian setting so that the content and processes of training and development are sensitive to needs of the Victorian mental health care system, the local cultural and legal contexts.
-We will be using materials developed by our research partners in London, UK, and materials we have developed in Australia for similar work in the primary care sector.
+This research supported recovery-oriented practice involving community mental health services, primary care and the community managed sector.
+In the project we adapted a range of existing materials for the Australian setting so that the content and processes of training and development are sensitive to needs of the Victorian mental health care system, the local cultural and legal contexts.
+We used materials developed by our research partners in London, UK, and materials we have developed in Australia for similar work in the primary care sector.
 The modification for Primary Care will also draw on work from Monash University in the development of recovery oriented treatment plans, a project commissioned by the Commonwealth Department of health and Ageing and the Royal Australian College of general Practitioners.
-We will deliver these interventions and evaluate the process in a carefully designed trial format.
-The aim of the work is to develop, evaluate, and make readily available a set of training materials and organisational change tools that would facilitate all these services to work together to successfully deliver recovery oriented practice.
+We delivered these interventions and evaluated the process in a carefully designed trial format.
+The aim of the work was to develop, evaluate, and make readily available a set of training materials and organisational change tools that would facilitate all these services to work together to successfully deliver recovery oriented practice.

 Direct Care/Support Delivery participants

-Agencies and people involved in the support of people with a mental illness who are associated with the PULSAR Recovery project include:
+Agencies and people involved in the support of people with a mental illness who were associated with the PULSAR Recovery project include: